daimoc/TURN-Test-Page/README.md

 ## You need a working TURNserver with lt auth credential

-Install a turn server and the configure lt credential.
+Install a turn server and then configure lt credential.

-For exemple in Ubuntu distib :
+For exemple in Ubuntu distribution :

 ```
 apt install coturn